-Of relevance to our discussion here is a class of elastic models $^{1.8,32-34}$ that adopts a continuum-elastic viewpoint.
+Of relevance to our discussion here is a class of elastic models1,8,31-33,37 that adopts a continuum-elastic viewpoint.
 The so-called shoving model proposes that relaxation events in supercooled liquids require an isotropic local volume expansion, regarding for simplicity the surrounding liquid as a homogeneous medium described by standard continuum elasticity theory.
-Since the associated strain field outside a local isotropic expansion is exclusively volume-conserving and shear-like in nature, 40 and occurs over a short elastic timescale, the shoving-model barrier toward structural relaxation is governed by the macroscopic high-frequency shear modulus G{∞} (see the related discussion in Refs.
-41 and 42), i.e.,
+Since the associated strain field outside a local isotropic expansion is exclusively volume-conserving, shear-like in nature and occurs over a short, elastic time scale, the shoving-model barrier toward structural relaxation is governed by the macroscopic high-frequency shear modulus $G{\infty}$ (see the related discussion in Refs.
+39,40), i.e.,

-$$\Delta E(T) \propto G{\infty}(T) V_c.$$ (2)
+$$\Delta E(T) \propto G{\infty}(T) V_c \,. \tag{2}$$

-Here, V_c is the characteristic volume, which for simplicity is assumed to be temperature-independent.
+Here $V_c$ is a characteristic volume, which for simplicity is assumed to be temperature-independent.
 While some experiments support Eq.
-(2),^{1,2} the shoving model lacks a concrete connection with the geometry, atomistic nature, and mesoscopic spatial extent of relaxation events.
+2, the shoving model lacks a concrete connection with the geometry, atomistic nature and mesoscopic spatial extent of relaxation events.
 In particular, the model does not take into account the spatially varying elastic properties of any supercooled liquid.

 Which micromechanical observables do bear structural and geometrical similarities with structural relaxation events?
-Previous simulations^{43-46} demonstrated that low-frequency, quasilocalized vibrational modes strongly correlate with the spatial organization and loci of relaxational flow events in supercooled liquids.
+Previous simulations41-44 demonstrated that low-frequency, quasilocalized vibrational modes strongly correlate with the spatial organization and loci of relaxational flow events in supercooled liquids.
 Those observations suggest that the elastic stiffness relevant for structural relaxation events in supercooled liquids is that associated with soft, quasilocalized modes (QLMs) rather than macroscopic elastic moduli.
-Recently, there has been considerable progress in understanding the statistical, structural, and energetic properties of QLMs in structural glasses.
-47-53 It is now well-established that QLMs generically populate the low-frequency vibrational spectra of structural glasses.
-These modes' frequencies ω follow a universal distribution that grows from zero as ω^4 , independently of microscopic details, 47,53 spatial dimension,49 or glass preparation history,^{50-52} in agreement with some previous theoretical predictions^{54,55} but at odds with the vibrational spectrum alone, as discussed at length in Refs.
-51 and 52.
-While anharmonic frameworks that embed definitions of QLMs have been put forward, $^{60-62}$ it is currently impossible to detect the full population of soft excitations in a glass.
+Recently, there has been considerable progress in understanding the statistical, structural and energetic properties of QLMs in structural glasses.45-51 It is now well-established that QLMs generically populate the low-frequency vibrational spectra of structural glasses.
+These modes' frequencies $\omega$ follow a universal distribution that grows from zero as $\omega^4$ , independently of microscopic details, spatial dimension, or glass preparation history,48-50 in agreement with some previous theoretical predictions, but at odds with others. $^{54-57}$

+Since the energy distribution of soft QLMs is scalefree, it is not possible to sharply determine their characteristic energy from the vibrational spectrum alone, as discussed at length in Refs.
+49,50.
+While anharmonic frameworks that embed definitions of QLMs have been put forward,58-60 it is currently impossible to detect a glass' full population soft excitations.
 Instead, in Refs.
-51 and 52, it was proposed that a good proxy for QLMs' characteristic energy can be obtained by considering the energy associated with a glass' typical response to local force dipoles, referred to in what follows as the dipole stiffness κ .
-As we shall show below, κ is highly sensitive to the formation history of the glass and increases significantly more with annealing at low temperatures compared to the athermal shear modulus G.
+49,50 it was proposed that a good proxy for QLMs' characteristic energy can be obtained by considering the energy associated with a glass' typical response to local force dipoles, referred to in what follows as the dipole stiffness $\kappa$ .
+As we shall show below, $\kappa$ is highly sensitive to the formation history of the glass, and increases significantly more with annealing compared to the athermal